Once you launch a campaign in Blueshift, you can optimize it using the following types of tests & tools:

 - During campaign execution, it splits qualifying users for the messaging trigger into a test and holdout group.

 - Instead of messaging all users, it only messages the users in the test group.
 Each test user is assigned a template in a round robin fashion.

 - After the test group has been messaged, the campaign waits for some specified time period so that interactions can occur.

 - After the waiting period is up, the campaign selects the winning template based on a chosen metric and messages the holdout group with this template.

 This feature is toggled in the "Optimize allocation to creatives" section just below the template selection.
 It is disabled by default, as indicated by the "None, use custom percentages" description.

 The "Optimize allocation to creatives" section will only appear if you have more than one template in the messaging trigger.
-If you still do not see the "Optimize allocation to creatives" section, contact your Blueshift Success Manager to have the feature enabled in your account.
+If you still do not see the "Optimize allocation to creatives" section, contact Support to have the feature enabled in your account.

 Clicking on "None, use custom percentages" will open a model where you can enable automatic winner selection.
 Select "Use automatic winner selection" to expose the input parameters on the right.

 - Test group size: This is the number of users to use for the test group, expressed as a percentage of the users who qualify for the messaging trigger.
 You should set this appropriately, so that each template variation gets enough users.
 This percentage will depend on several factors such as the number of template variations, the size of your segment and whether or not the campaign has multiple messaging triggers.